 Doesn’t Withstand Water & Humidity

 Acacia heartwood has a tendency to shrink when it comes into contact with water.
-For this reason, you should avoid using the wood near pools and other high-humidity places.
+For this reason, you should avoid using this wood near pools and other high-humidity places.

 Softens When Exposed to Direct Sunlight

 Because of this fact, we recommend keeping acacia out of direct sunlight, especially in the summer months.